 Wellbeing and Exercise Lab

-Led by Associate Professor, Jacob Meyer
+Led by assistant professor Jacob Meyer

 The Wellbeing and Exercise Laboratory conducts research on the effects of exercise, physical activity and sedentary time on psychological health and wellbeing.
 Dr. Meyer’s approach spans multiple levels of analysis, from looking at population-level associations between exercise behaviors and mental health, to evaluating the psychobiological effects of acute and chronic exercise in mental health conditions, particularly depression.